BxCppDev/Bayeux/source/bxemfield/README.txt

 Bayeux/emfield  is  a  C++  program library  that  provides  a  simple interface to describe electromagnetic  fields associated to a geometry model.

+EM fields described  through Bayeux/emfield can be used as  is by some client  computing models  (ODE solvers...)  or made  available from  a high-level interface like the Geant4 simulation engine.

 Bayeux/emfield depends on the Bayeux/geomtools library.